 - Change oil and filter. - Rotate the tires.
-Rotate at the first sign of irregular wear, even if it occurs before the oil indicator system turns on. - Inspect engine cooling system protection and hoses. - Inspect exhaust system. - Inspect engine air cleaner if using in dusty or off-road conditions.
+Rotate at the first sign of irregular wear, even if it occurs before the oil indicator system turns on. - Inspect battery and clean and tighten terminals as required.

 At Every Oil Change Interval As Indicated By Oil Change Indicator System: